13th Global Dialogue Platform on Anticipatory Humanitarian Action

 What if our collaborative spaces for anticipatory action were imagined like a pottery studio?
 A spinning wheel surrounded by people from every background and knowledge system.
 Forecasting experts, finance officers, local leaders, peace committees, artists, students, all adding clay and shaping the same pot.

 Without this embodied knowledge, no program holds.
 The vessel cracks.
-But when that local intuition is centered – when perception and lived experience guide the work – the structure becomes meaningful and the community’s own.
+But when that local intuition is centered – when perception and experience guide the work – the structure becomes meaningful and the community’s own.

 The anticipatory arts and its artists